mckeeh3/akka-react-loop/README.md

 3. **Orchestrator Acts:** Executes `clothingRecommendations(weather: "Sunny", activity: "Outdoor walking or hiking")`.
 4. **Observation:** The tool returns clothing advice.
 This is added to memory.

+### Loop 4: Getting Travel Advice

+1. **Orchestrator:** Sends the current context, now including clothing advice, to the model.
+2. **Model Reasons:** "I have weather, an activity, and clothing.
+To be extra helpful, I should also provide travel advice based on the sunny weather.
+I will call the `travelAdvice` tool."
+3. **Orchestrator Acts:** Executes `travelAdvice(weather: "Sunny", location: "current location")`.
+4. **Observation:** The tool returns travel advice.
+This is added to memory.

-### Loop 4: Synthesizing the Final Answer
+### Loop 5: Synthesizing the Final Answer

-1. **Orchestrator:** Sends the full context (query, weather, activities, clothing advice) to the model.
+1. **Orchestrator:** Sends the full context (query, weather, activities, clothing, and travel advice) to the model.
-2. **Model Reasons:** "I now have all the pieces to answer the user's original question.
+2. **Model Reasons:** "I now have all the pieces to answer the user's original question comprehensively.
 I do not need to call any more tools.
 I will synthesize this information into a final response."
 3. **Orchestrator Acts:** Sees the model has provided a final answer and sends it to the user.
 The loop concludes.

 This step-by-step process, managed by the orchestrator, is the "thinking" of the agent.